ezodude/orra/examples/dependabot/README.md

 # Dependabot Example

-This project simulates a Dependabot-like agent system orchestrated as a service-based workflow using Orra.
+This project simulates a Dependabot-like agentic app using Orra to create the backend.
 It drafts GitHub issues for outdated dependencies.

 ## How it works

-The project's workflow is orchestrated as steps in [main.py](main.py) file.
+The backend is orchestrated as a flow with multiple steps in [main.py](main.py) file.
 The file is well documented and showcases how Orra uses convention to wire up a multi-agent backed system as services.

-Each orchestrated step is a function that can be a simple Python function or a more complex Agent.
+Each step is a function that can import/export data or is an Agent.

 ## Agent steps